Densities on Dedekind domains, completions and Haar measure: Introduction

 but many other definitions of density have found their use in number theory.
 Intuitively, a density should behave similarly to a measure (see for example the discussion in \cite[III.1]{tnm}) and, starting at least with \cite{buck}, much research has gone into fitting densities into a measure theory framework (we mention \cite{fga}, as well as the notion of density measure developed in papers like \cite{mhr} and \cite{vndw}).

 One can also observe that densities are usually defined exploiting the canonical injection $\N\hookrightarrow\R$ and that $\R$ is not the only topological space with nice properties into which one could embed $\N$.
 Number theorists know that $\R$ is just one of many completions of $\Q$; and the principle that ``all places were created with equal rights'' suggests of looking instead at the embedding of $\N$ into $\za\simeq\prod\Z_p$, the profinite completion of $\Z$.
-As a compact group $\za$ is endowed with a Haar measure $\mu$ and it's easy to see that if $X$ is an arithmetic progression then its asymptotic density is exactly $\mu(\xa)$, where $\xa$ is the closure of $X$ in $\za$.
-This fact has been noticed by many and the idea of evaluating the size of a general $X\subseteq\Z$ by computing $\mu(\xa)$ is natural enough that it was independently developed by several mathematicians.
+As a compact group, $\za$ is endowed with a Haar measure $\mu$ and it is easy to see that if $X$ is an arithmetic progression then its asymptotic density is exactly $\mu(\xa)$, where $\xa$ is the closure of $X$ in $\za$.
+This fact has been noticed by many people and the idea of evaluating the size of a general $X\subseteq\Z$ by computing $\mu(\xa)$ is natural enough that it was independently developed by several mathematicians.
 It was already implicitly behind Buck's paper \cite{buck} (even if, as far as we can judge, most likely Buck did not know about $\za$); and it arose again in works by Novoselov \cite{nov}, Ekedahl \cite{ekd}, Poonen and Stoll \cite{ps1}, Kubota and Sugita \cite{ks1} - apparently all unaware of their predecessors (the partial exception is \cite{ps1}, whose authors learned of \cite{ekd} just after completing their own paper).
-We recommend \cite{ind1} and \cite{ind2} for a survey of different approaches to probabilistic number theory by compactifications of $\N$.
+In particular, \cite{nov} and \cite{ks1} were motivated by the fact that $\za$ can be thought of as a probability space: we recommend \cite{ind1} and \cite{ind2} for a survey of different approaches to probabilistic number theory by compactifications of $\N$.

 Introducing $\za$ makes it quite straightforward to extend the same approach to the setting of number fields or, more generally, global fields (i.e., finite extensions of either $\Q$ or $\F_p(t)$\,).
 Throughout this paper the expression {\em global Dedekind domain} will be used as a shortening for the ring of $S$-integers of a global field: that is, $D$ is a global Dedekind domain if its fraction field $F$ is a global field and there is a non-empty finite set $S$ of places of $F$ (containing the archimedean ones in the characteristic $0$ case) such that